 Tethrd Skeletor Climbing Sticks Review and saddle hunting test.

-Bow hunting can be a challenging and rewarding sport, but the gear you use can make all the difference in your hunting experience.
-When it comes to climbing sticks, it’s important to find a balance between lightweight, durability, and affordability.
+When it comes to climbing sticks for bow hunting, it’s important to find a balance between lightweight, durability, and affordability.
 That’s why the Tethrd Skeletor Climbing Sticks caught my attention.
-In this review, I’ll dive into why this climbing stick may just be what you’re looking for to elevate your mobile hunting game.

-This past archery season, I was looking for a climbing stick that fit my saddle-hunting and hang-and-hunt mobile hunting setups.
+Last year, I was looking for a climbing stick that fit my saddle-hunting and hang-and-hunt mobile hunting setups.
 It had to be lightweight, durable, packable and most of all; it had to be affordable.
-I debated over mini climbing sticks and longer 30-32 inch long sticks but ultimately chose to test and run the Tethrd Skeletor sticks because they seemed to sit in the middle between mini and longer sticks and offered a price point that wasn’t as extreme as Tethrd’s “One” Climbing Stick.
+I debated over mini climbing sticks and longer 30-32-inch long sticks but ultimately chose to test and run the Tethrd sticks.
+They seemed to sit in the middle between mini and longer sticks and offered a price point that wasn’t as extreme as Tethrd’s “One” Climbing Stick.

 Skeletor Climbing Sticks attached to a tree during a hunt.